-(2) Like EFRAG FEE would not favour at this time any significant change to the derecognition approach in existing standards unless such change is needed to address a crisis-related issue.
+(2) Like EFRAG, FEE does not support significant changes being made to the derecognition approach in existing standards unless such change is needed to address a crisis-related issue.
 We also refer to our observations on the Conceptual Framework and the purpose of the balance sheet (see paragraphs (iv) to (vi) of our general observations).
 Below we present our detailed comments on the asset definition.